andreabenini/FatBottomedBoard/badassmouse/README.md

 - **Revision 4**.
 Instead of modeling on a fully fledged mouse from internet this new version has been recreated totally from scratch and it's based on the shape of my hand only.
 Weight and minimal points of contacts with the surface are also key factor of this new design.
+    - Base and pinhead are full formed, now shaping buttons and electronic sub-case
 - **Revision 3**.
 Cura sliced version, buttons in places, a lot of inner working on buttons thickness, internal palm support still in progress, external is fine but internal buttons shapes are not there yet.
 - **Revision 2**.
 Lightly adapted print with better accomodations for the whole hand, fits well on my right hand